Proposed sentence for West Kelowna teacher who exploited student more fitting of manslaughter: Lawyer - BC Local News

 According to Hatcher, Furman is a very good candidate for rehabilitation and is “by no means an unrepentant, evil predator who attacked a child.”

-Crown’s total suggested sentence, including the nine breach of court order charges, is 71 months.
+Crown’s total suggested sentence, including the charges of attempting to pervert justice and three charges of breaching bail conditions, is 71 months.

 Hatcher will give her recommendations for Furman’s sentence regarding his breaches of court orders this afternoon.